manticore-projects/fpng-java/README.md

 gradle clean assemble
 ```

-The artifact will be written to: `.fpng-java/build/libs/fpng-java-1.1.0-SNAPSHOT.jar`
+The artifacts will be written to: `.fpng-java/build/libs/fpng-java-1.1.0-SNAPSHOT.jar` and `.fpnge-java/build/libs/fpnge-java-1.1.0-SNAPSHOT.jar`

 # Benchmarks